-- Need for substantial new transport infrastructure to serve the site including a new all purpose road access from the south via a bridge over the River Yare, and a new bridge over the River Wensum to provide cycle, emergency and pedestrian links, north to the Utilities site, and cycle and pedestrian links east-west along the river corridor. - Any new bridge or bridges should allow adequate clearance for river craft and provide river moorings along the River Wensum. - Need to manage the transport impact of the development on the strategic highway network and provide for sustainable accessibility by modes other than the car.
+- Need for substantial new transport infrastructure to serve the site including a new all purpose road access from the south via a bridge over the River Yare, and a new bridge over the River Wensum to provide cycle, emergency and pedestrian links, north to the Utilities site, and cycle and pedestrian links east-west along the river corridor. - Any new bridge or bridges should allow adequate clearance for river craft and provide river moorings and de-masting points along the River Wensum. - Need to manage the transport impact of the development on the strategic highway network, and on the nearby village of Trowse, and provide for sustainable accessibility by modes other than the car.
 In particular the development must provide for access to public transport, and enable a link through from the Deal Ground to the Riverside area and the railway station. - Need to address and mitigate potential environmental impacts from adjacent uses and activities and ensure that new development will not compromise their continued operation.
-Relevant issues include the impact of noise from the railway, dust from the aggregate depot and odour nuisance from the Britvic factory to the west and the sewage treatment works to the east. - Need to address and remediate site contamination and remove redundant utilities infrastructure from previous industrial uses. - Need to respect, promote and enhance the key areas of landscape and biodiversity value adjoining the River Yare, in particular the established County Wildlife Site and protected woodland, and demonstrate means to retain and maintain these assets in perpetuity. - Need to respect and enhance the setting of the designated heritage assets within and adjoining the site: including the grade II listed brick "bottle kiln" in the north part and Trowse Pumping Station within Trowse Millgate conservation area to the south.
-Development must preserve and enhance the character and appearance of the adjacent conservation area, and be of appropriate scale, form and massing.
-There is also potentially significant archaeological interest from early settlement around the confluence of the rivers Wensum and Yare which will require further site investigation prior to development.
-Development must be designed to respect and preserve the city's heritage assets in long views from, into and across the site; - Need to address and mitigate flood risk: parts of the site are in Flood Zone 3 and the remainder are in Flood Zone 2.
-A flood risk assessment
+Relevant issues include the impact of noise from the railway, asphalt plant and railhead, especially where this may occur at anytime, dust from the mineral operations, and odour from the asphalt plant, Britvic factory to the west of the site, and the sewage treatment works to the east. - Need to address and remediate site contamination and remove redundant utilities infrastructure from previous industrial uses. - Need to respect, promote and enhance the key areas of landscape and biodiversity value adjoining the River Yare, in particular the established County Wildlife Site and protected woodland, and demonstrate means to retain and maintain these assets in perpetuity. - Need to respect and enhance the setting of the designated heritage assets within and adjoining the site: including the grade II listed brick "bottle kiln" in